 Original tour captain Alun Wyn Jones given the all-clear to return to the British & Irish Lions

-Original tour captain Alun Wyn Jones will return to the British & Irish Lions tour group after being given the all clear to do so.
+Original tour captain Alun Wyn Jones will return to the British & Irish Lions tour group after being given the all clear.

-Jones injured his shoulder in a warm-up match against Japan in Edinburgh before the team flew to South Africa and it was initially feared he would miss the entire tour.
+Jones injured his shoulder in a warm-up match against Japan in Edinburgh before the team flew to SA and it was initially feared he would miss the entire tour.

 Lions coach Warren Gatland then installed Ireland scrumhalf Conor Murray as tour captain.